-Notes: Full-time students must have submitted their dissertation titles and supervisor's names to the Board of Studies by October 15.
+Notes: Alternative courses from other taught Masters' programmes at HKU might be accepted at the discretion of the Programme Director.
+Full-time students must have submitted their dissertation titles and supervisor's names to the School of Biological Sciences by October 15.

-^{} Students are also required to attend a research colloquium at which presentations are made by students based on their dissertation project.
+[#] Students are also required to attend a research colloquium at which presentations are made by students based on their dissertation project.
 The presentations will be assessed and this will contribute to the final grade awarded for the dissertation.
 Full-time students must submit their dissertation to the School of Biological Sciences on or before the last Friday in June in the first academic year of their study.
 On the successful completion of the degree, a copy of the outstanding dissertation may be lodged in the University Library for public access.